The reasons to start a blog are as strong as ever, even with so many platforms and channels to reach new customers.

-In the world of SaaS, the competition can be a little too fierce.
+In the world of SaaS, the competition can be fierce.
 In 2017, SaaS companies reportedly faced more than nine competitors on average in their first year—and that figure had more than tripled from the year before.

 Because the marketplace is increasingly competitive, it’s crucial that you figure out a way to stand apart from the other options your customers have as soon as possible.
-Blogging gives you a vehicle to showcase your company’s uniqueness.
+Blogging gives you a vehicle of your own to showcase your company’s uniqueness.

 Just ask Tom Zsomborgi, chief financial officer at Kinsta, a SaaS company in the hosting space.
 As he touches on the role the company’s twice weekly mega blog posts have played in the company’s growth, one reader (and customer) comments, “Great article, with valuable information.
 Transparency, the real awesome blog posts and the blazing fast support from Kinsta is what makes Kinsta awesome.
 I would gladly pay more if the price (must) rise.”